MJLang/Nexus/Readme.md

 # Nexus - a Heroes of the Storm Replay Parser
 [![npm version](https://badge.fury.io/js/nexus-parser.svg)](https://badge.fury.io/js/nexus-parser)

-Thanks goes to [@farof](https://github.com/Farof)  for inspiration with the MPQ Parser

 Nexus is a simple ES6 parser for Heroes of the Storm Replay `.StormReplay` files.